FMLA: What small business owners should know

 Coverage may be extended to up to 26 weeks of unpaid leave in a 12-month period if the military member becomes seriously ill or injured in relation to their active duty.

 Need advice on determining which employees are eligible?
-Not only can HR Pro provide guidance, but when you sign up you’ll also gain access to certified trainings, webinars, and the necessary information you need.
+Not only can HR Pro provide guidance, but when you sign up you’ll also gain access to certified trainings on topics like employing minors, FLSA rules, blue laws, workplace safety, minimum wage rules and other wage and hour laws, employee rights, and more.

 Do I have to pay employees when they take FMLA?